TimAnthonyAlexander/timanthonyalexander/README.md

 - **Lairner**: language learning with AI-generated lessons, pronunciation checks, and stories
 - **Coalla**: collaboration and resources for project work
 - **BaseAPI**: an intricate PHP 8.4 framework for production services
-- **Loom**: a local-first AI coding companion built with Go and React
+- **North**: an AI terminal assistant for codebase navigation and pair programming

 ## Stack